 *Students are expected to complete these two requirements (Department Seminar and Original Proposal) before the end of Year 4, and complete at least one in Year 3.

 The M.S. and Ph.D. degrees require a thesis based upon original research, either experimental or theoretical.
 For the Ph.D. candidate, a thesis project involving a sustained research effort (typically requiring 4–6 years) will begin usually during the second semester of study.
 An oral defense of the dissertation before a faculty thesis committee and a public presentation complete the degree requirements.
 Some teaching or equivalent educational experience is required.
 This requirement may be satisfied by at least one year of service as a teaching assistant or by suitable teaching duties.
 Arrangements are made with each student for a teaching program best suited to his/her overall program of studies.
 Waivers of teaching requirements may be granted under special circumstances with the approval of the Director of Graduate Studies or Department Chairperson.

-The Master of Science in Teaching degree program is administered through the Lynch School of Education in cooperation with the Department of Chemistry and requires admission to graduate programs in both the Lynch School of Education and the Department of Chemistry.
+The Master of Science in Teaching degree program is administered through the Lynch School of Education and Human Development in cooperation with the Department of Chemistry and requires admission to graduate programs in both the Lynch School and the Department of Chemistry.
 Although course requirements may vary depending upon the candidate’s prior teaching experience, all master’s programs leading to certification in secondary education include practical experiences in addition to course work.
 Students seeking certification in Massachusetts are required to pass the Massachusetts Educators Certification Test.
-For further information on the M.S.T. degree, please refer to the Lynch School of Education Graduate Programs section, Master’s Programs in Secondary Teaching, or call the Office of Graduate Admissions, Lynch School, at 617-552-4214.
+For further information on the M.S.T. degree, please refer to the Lynch School of Education and Human Development Graduate Programs section, Master’s Programs in Secondary Teaching, or call the Office of Graduate Admissions, Lynch School, at 617-552-4214.